oneminch/Notes/React.md

 #### Redux Toolkit

 - The above way of using Redux leads to complex code.
-Redux Toolkit provides a simpler way of managing state with Redux.
+- Redux Toolkit provides a simpler and more modern way of managing state with Redux.
 - Our store can be simplified as below:
 ```js
 // ~/src/store/index.js